Analytics

 What is the best free embedded analytics tool?

 Metabase (AGPL) is the most popular free option for dashboards.
-Bonnard (Apache 2.0) is free for governed multi-surface analytics including AI agents.
 Superset (Apache 2.0) is free for SQL-native dashboards.
-"Free" depends on what you need: basic charting, governed metrics, or full embedded BI.
+If you want charts inside an AI agent rather than an embedded dashboard, @bonnard/mcp-charts is a free, open-source visualize tool for your MCP server.
+“Free” depends on what you need: basic charting, full embedded BI, or interactive charts inside Claude or ChatGPT.

 What is embedded analytics?